ByAU

 Architecture Highlights:

-- Ethereum compatibility: Supports EVM, Solidity smart contracts, and Ethereum tools
+- Ethereum compatibility: Integrates smoothly with the EVM, Solidity smart contracts, and all those handy Ethereum tools you love.

-- Consensus options: IBFT 2.0 (permissioned), Clique PoA, and future-proofed for Ethereum 2.0
+- Consensus options: Supports IBFT 2.0 for permissioned setups, Clique PoA, plus it's all set for the future with Ethereum 2.0 on the horizon.

-- Data storage: Uses Ethereum’s state trie model with JSON-RPC, Web3 APIs
+- Data storage: Leverages Ethereum’s state trie model and provides easy access through JSON-RPC and Web3 APIs.

-- Network flexibility: Capable of operating as a public, consortium, or private network
+- Network flexibility: You can run it as a public, consortium, or private network--so you have plenty of choices!

 Deployment & Integration Strategies